mendersoftware/meta-mender/README.md

 =====================================

 With the Mender layer configuration besides of the standard boot files and the rootfs additional image type - sdimg - is created.
-It is availabe in the deploy directory after build (```./tmp/deploy/images/beaglebone/core-image-base-beaglebone.sdimg```).
+It is available in the deploy directory after build (```./tmp/deploy/images/beaglebone/core-image-base-beaglebone.sdimg```).
 This is a partitioned image that can be stored directly into SD card.
 For more